prsai/ibotg/README.md

 Description
 -----------

-ibotg acts as gateway between IRC and Telegram chat/messaging system.
+ibotg acts as a gateway between IRC and Telegram chat/messaging network.

 It works connecting to a Telegram account and mapping every contact and group on Telegram to a user and channel on a IRC server.